EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Sig(U; . ) and S(V; . ) denote signatures made with the private authentication key of U and V, respectively.

-* AE(K; P) denotes authenticated encryption of plaintext P using the key K derived from the shared secret.
+* AEAD(K; . ) denotes authenticated encryption with additional data using the key K derived from the shared secret.
 The authenticated encryption MUST NOT be replaced by plain encryption, see {{security}}.

 In order to create a "full-fledged" protocol some additional protocol elements are needed.
 EDHOC adds: